thycotic-ps/thycotic.secretserver/docs/commands/lists/Get-TssListOption.md

-# Get-TssListItem
+# Get-TssListOption

 ## SYNOPSIS
-Return the List's items
+Return the List's options

 ## SYNTAX

 ```
-Get-TssListItem [-TssSession] <Session> -Id <String[]> [-Category <String>] [<CommonParameters>]
+Get-TssListOption [-TssSession] <Session> -Id <String[]> [-Category <String>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Return the List's items
+Return the List's options

 ## EXAMPLES

 ### EXAMPLE 1
 ```
 $session = New-TssSession -SecretServer https://alpha -Credential $ssCred
-Get-TssListItem -TssSession $session -Id 'df0b8746-581f-4ac2-a9b2-5a2b7a679f3e'
+Get-TssListOption -TssSession $session -Id 'df0b8746-581f-4ac2-a9b2-5a2b7a679f3e'
 ```

-Return details on the list by ID
+Return options on the List by ID

 ### EXAMPLE 2
 ```
 $session = New-TssSession -SecretServer https://alpha -Credential $ssCred
-Search-TssList -SearchText 'IT' | Get-TssListItem -TssSession $session
+Search-TssList -SearchText 'IT' | Get-TssListOption -TssSession $session
 ```

-Return items for all Lists that have "IT" in their name
+Return options for all Lists that have "IT" in their name

 ### EXAMPLE 3
 ```
 $session = New-TssSession -SecretServer https://alpha -Credential $ssCred
-Search-TssList -SearchText 'Servers' | Get-TssListItem -TssSession $session -Category $null
+Search-TssList -SearchText 'Servers' | Get-TssListOption -TssSession $session -Category $null
 ```

-Return the uncategorized item for any list with "Servers" in the name
+Return the uncategorized options for any list with "Servers" in the name

 ## PARAMETERS